kexin-kxzhang/kexin-kxzhang.github.io/_pages/about.md

 ---

 I am currently a research intern at [Northwestern University](https://www.northwestern.edu/), under the supervision of [Prof. Kaize Ding](https://kaize0409.github.io/).
-I obtained my B.E. degree from Xidian University in 2021 and M.E. degree from Tsinghua University in 2024.
+I obtained my B.E. degree from Xidian University and M.E. degree from Tsinghua University.
 My research interests are generally in data mining and machine learning, with a focus on reliable, efficient and automated AI systems.
 Meanwhile, I am passionate about developing data-centric algorithms to advance applications in social media, urban science and environmental science.

 ### Current Research Interests